wbfrench1/barker_DATA606/docs/draft_paper.md

 ## 3. Related Work

-There is a large body of existing work investigating the application of CRF to the problem of NER.
+There is a large body of existing work investigating the application and the improvement of CRF models to the problem of NER.
 Tran et al. (2017) developed "a method that combines active learning and self-learning to reduce the labeling effort for the named entity recognition task from tweet streams by using both machine-labeled and manually-labeled data...[showing] it can significantly imporve the performance of the [CRF] systems (Tran et al., 2017, p.
 1)."
+VeeraSekharReddy et al. (2022) found that when a "CRF classifier is integrated into an active learning-trained hybrid model...it can shorten the time it takes for the model to converge and cut down on the labor intensive cost of traditional approaches (VerraSekharReddy, 2022)."
+Liu et al "proposed a novel NER system for tweets, which combines a KNN classifier with a CRF labeler under a semi-supervised learning framework...[showing] the effectiveness of [their] method (Lui 2011)."

 ## 4. Dataset